 No driver knowledge tests are available at this time, according to the state Motor Vehicle Commission.
 No renewals, replacements, or changes of address for unexpired licenses and or IDs will be available either.

-No vehicle transactions will be available at licensing centers such as the Bayonne Department of Motor Vehicles, including no registration or title work.
-The Bayonne DMV will also not offer any road tests.
+No vehicle transactions will be available at licensing centers, including no registration or title work.
+The Bayonne MVC will also not offer any road tests.

 Another Licensing Center is in North Bergen.